Little League Baseball: International era

 Volunteer Stadium opens.
 George W. Bush becomes the first U.S. president to visit the Little League World Series.
-Led by phenom Danny Almonte, pitching the first perfect game since 1957, the Rolando Paulino All Stars (Bronx, New York) finish third in the series.
+Led by Danny Almonte, who pitched the first perfect game since 1957, the Rolando Paulino All Stars (Bronx, New York) finish third in the series.
 However, the team's entire postseason is wiped from the books when it is found that Almonte is 14 years old.

 2002: Austin Dillon plays for Southwest Forsyth (County) Little League in Clemmons, North Carolina.
-The grandson of Richard Childress, he would win NASCAR championships in the Camping World Truck Series in 2011 and Nationwide Series in 2013, and made his Sprint Cup debut in 2014.
+The grandson of Richard Childress, he would win NASCAR championships in the Truck Series in 2011 and Nationwide Series in 2013, and made his Cup Series debut in 2014.

 2004: Effective with the 2004 LLWS, the Europe Region is renamed EMEA (Europe, Middle East and Africa).

 2007: Little League expands into Australia for the first time.
 Effective with the 2007 LLWS, the Asia and Pacific regions are merged to form the Asia-Pacific Region, with Japan split into its own region.

 2007: Little League expands into Kyrgyzstan for the first time.

 2008: Effective with this year's LLWS, the Transatlantic and EMEA regions are reorganized into the Europe and Middle East and Africa (MEA) regions.
 The previous nationality restrictions for players from these regions are abolished.
 Hawaii wins the 2008 Little League World Series, defeating Mexico in the final game.

 2008: Little League International relocates the Southeast Region headquarters from Gulfport, Florida, to Warner Robins, Georgia.
 Little League International completes renovation of its administration building in South Williamsport.

 2010: The World Series tournament is reorganized, eliminating pool play and adopting double-elimination until the bracket winners are determined.
 Little League announces plans to add a pilot division in baseball for ages 12–13 to help baseball Little Leaguers make the transition to regulation-size fields in Junior League Baseball.
 Bartlett, Illinois, becomes the largest league.

 2011: The World Series officially eliminates the two four-team brackets and puts all eight teams in the United States bracket and all eight teams in the International bracket, with a SEC baseball tournament-style flipped bracket on the loser's bracket in order to prevent rematches, but does not require the loser to defeat the winner's bracket team twice in either Saturday championship game from which the winner advances to the Sunday final.